TaneeshCodes/Farmer-DashBoard/README.md

-Of course.
-Here is a README.md file for the project.

 Farmer Dashboard 🚜
 A single-file, frontend-only web application for monitoring farm plots.
 This dashboard is built with vanilla HTML, CSS, and JavaScript, with no external frameworks or dependencies.
 It is fully responsive, works offline, and demonstrates a modern UI with dynamic, stateful components.